Bypassed hot water tank and ran hose to outside to drain.

 We rolled onto the grid road toward the highway by 4:15 p.m. rolling slow to avoid picking up much mud from the recent rain until we turned south onto highway 4 a mile from our driveway.

-First stop was at Glaslyn after an hours running.
-Checking tires and wheel bearing temperatures with the IR handheld showed the new bearing installed this summer was running a little hotter than others but still okay.
+First stop was at Glaslyn after an hour running.
+Checking tires and wheel bearing temperatures with the IR handheld.
+The new bearing installed this summer was running a little hotter than others but still okay.

 Arrived in Saskatoon at the Flying J after seven, fueled up and met with a couple of friends for a meal and a long visit.
 We walked them to the parking lot, said our goodbyes and then started the furnace to warm the rig while we went back inside Denny's for coffee and a shared dessert.

 Slept in the Flying J parking lot.
 Didn't seem to be the loud shower announcements blaring from the speakers by the gas pumps this year.
 Perhaps they have changed their practice.
 After all, how many people at the small vehicle gas pumps are likely shower customers?
 There was one fifth wheel set up taking up two parking lanes and with his slides out and a generator beside the rig.
 Seems pushing it a bit.
 IMHO if one starts seeing people camped out for extended periods instead of just overnight parking then the prohibition of any overnight stays at all is on the horizon.

 When we purchased travel medical insurance for the United States a few months ago we picked a date for crossing the border.
 Now that we were rolling this date gave us a bit of leeway in travel pace.
 We had a day more in the schedule than required if one were to make a concerted effort to get across the border.